VovaMorugin/web_store/README.md

 }
 ```

-## Returns the list off all products with pagination
+## Returns the list of all products with pagination
 GET `/api/product/all/`
 ### Response body:
 ```json